solliancenet/microsoft-postgresql-developer-guide/11_01_Infrastructure/11_01_Infrastructure.md

 ## Security

 Moving to cloud-based services does not mean the entire Internet will have access to it at all times.
 Azure provides best-in-class security that ensures data workloads are continually protected from bad actors and rogue programs.
-Additionally, Azure provides several certifications that ensure your resources are compliant with local and industry regulations, an important factor for many organizations today.
+Additionally, Azure provides several certifications that ensure your resources are compliant with local and industry regulations, a crucial factor for many organizations today.

 Organizations must take proactive security measures to protect their workloads in today's geopolitical environment.
 Azure simplifies many of these complex tasks and requirements through the various security and compliance resources provided out of the box.
 This section will focus on many of these tools.